tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 His men step aside, parting a path for him as he approaches the center of the commotion.
 They address him with a tone of respect tinged with fear.
 "Major Wolff," one of the soldiers reports.

 Wolff stops and surveys the scene with a calculated gaze, his hands clasped behind his back.
 He turns to the soldier who had spoken.
-"Report," he commands, his voice firm and devoid of emotion.
+"Report, sergeant," he commands, his voice firm and devoid of emotion.

 "Sir, the villagers claim they don’t know anything about Project Wandering Soul.
 We've searched the houses, interrogated several of them.
 Nothing."